A $Z_4$ symmetric inverse seesaw model for neutrino masses and FIMP dark matter: The phenomenological aspects

-where $m_{N}$ and $m_\chi$ are the masses of the heavy neutrino $N$ and the DM candidate $\chi$, respectively.
-The parameters $\lambda$ and $\lambda^{\prime}$ denote the Yukawa couplings, and $\theta$ represents the scalar mixing angle.
-In this analysis, maximal mixing between the two singlets is assumed.
-This expression implies that the decay channels become kinematically forbidden when $m_N=m_\chi$, as the phase space for the decay vanishes.
-This outcome is consistent with kinematic expectations, where equal masses prevent the decay from occurring.
-Additionally, the contribution from the scalar mixing angle $\theta$ is minimal due to its small magnitude.

-In our analysis, we find that the decay of heavy neutrinos $N_i$ into the DM candidate $\chi$ and scalar particles $h$ or $\phi$ constitutes a significant production mechanism within this framework.
-The detailed computation of the DM yield $Y_{\chi}$ accounts for the relevant decay widths and the thermal history of the early universe, adhering to the freeze-in production paradigm~\cite{McDonald:2001vt,Hall:2009bx,Bernal:2017kxu}.
+where $m_{N}$ and $m_\chi$ are the masses of the heavy neutrino $N$ and the DM candidate $\chi$, while $\lambda$ and $\lambda^{\prime}$ denote the Yukawa couplings.
+In this analysis, maximal mixing between $N$ and $\chi$ is assumed.
+This expression implies that the kinematic threshold at $m_N = m_\chi$ suppresses these decays.
+Moreover, the scalar mixing angle $\theta$ contributes minimally due to its small magnitude.
+We find that the decay of heavy neutrinos $N_i$ into the DM $\chi$ and scalar particles $h$ or $\phi$ provides a significant production channel.
+The DM yield $Y_{\chi}$ is computed in detail by incorporating the thermal history of the early universe, in accordance with the freeze-in production paradigm~\cite{McDonald:2001vt,Hall:2009bx,Bernal:2017kxu}.